 Massiveness is more than learning at scale: it also brings complexity and diversity.

 Online teaching need not be complicit with the instrumentalisation of education.

 A digital assignment can live on.
 It can be iterative, public, risky, and multi-voiced.

 Contact works in multiple ways.
 Face-time is over-valued.

 Online teaching should not be downgraded into ‘facilitation’.

-Manifesto for teaching online is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+manifesto for teaching online by digital education, University of Edinburgh is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.